FRC-6390/Athena-Docs/content/Introduction/VSCode.md

 Once downloaded, run the installer and follow the default installation.
 The installer will install everything you’ll need, including a java JDK,
 Visual Studio Code and the required java extensions.
-gif should go here
 ![Java Installation](/gifs/image3.gif?classes=border,shadow)

 #### Downloading WPI Support For FRC